rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 * The Azure DevOps REST APIs have a limitation that by default they only return 200 items.
 As a release could include more Work Items or ChangeSets/Commits.
 A workaround for this has been added [#349](https://github.com/rfennell/AzurePipelines/issues/349).
 Since version 2.12.x this feature has been defaulted one.
 To disable it set the variable 'ReleaseNotes.Fix349' to 'false'

 # Usage
 As with my original [PowerShell based Release Notes task](https://github.com/rfennell/vNextBuild/wiki/GenerateReleaseNotes--Tasks), this task generates a release notes file based on a template passed into the tool.

-For this version of the task the data source for the generated Release Notes is the VSTS REST API's comparison calls that are also used by the VSTS UI to show the associated Work items and commit/changesets between two releases.
-Hence this task should generate the same list of items as the VSTS UI.
+In the case of a Release, the data source for the generated Release Notes is the Azure DevOps REST API's comparison calls that are also used by the Azure DevOps UI to show the associated Work items and commit/changesets between two releases.
+Hence this task should generate the same list of items as the Azure DevOps UI.

-**Note:** That this comparison is only done against the primary build artifact linked to the Release, and this task can only be run inside a build
+**Note:** That this comparison is only done against the primary build artifact linked to the Release

+If used in the build the release notes are based on the current build only.

 If the template file is markdown (other formats are possible) the output report being something like the following: